timgit/pg-boss/docs/readme.md

 ```
 ## `wip`

-Emitted at most once every 2 seconds when polling workers are active and jobs are entering or leaving active state.
+Emitted at most once every 2 seconds when workers are active and jobs are entering or leaving active state.
 The payload is an array that represents each worker in this instance of pg-boss.
 If you want to monitor queue activity across all instances, use `monitor-states`.

 ```js
 [